jnozzi/cocoadev.com/markdown/ACAspect.md

-In General/AspectCocoa, an aspect is created as follows:
+In AspectCocoa, an aspect is created as follows:

  ACAspect * myAspect = [[ACAspect alloc] initWithPointCut: somepointcutobject
                                           andAdviceObject: someadviceobject];